deye9/node-multi-tenant/README.md

 After installation a postinstall event is fired which executes the postinstall.sh file.
 The postinstall.sh file basically creates a tenants folder and copies over a tenancy.js file there for easy configuration of the app.
 Access to dotenv is also needed.

 Drop all migrations for the tenants in the tenants folder.
+1.
+2.
+3.
+4. Create a global emitter event in your route file and emit the req.headers.host there

 http://docs.sequelizejs.com/manual/tutorial/migrations.html